mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

           gateway: 172.50.0.1
 ```

 I've added additional network settings at the end of the configuration that will setup a new bridged network and a static IP address for the docker container running Pi-Hole.
 We don't want the IP address of this container changing if the container or host is restarted.
-In this configuration the container will always bee assigned the IP address of **172.50.0.2** and a gateway of **172.50.0.1**
+In this configuration the container will always be assigned the IP address of **172.50.0.2** and a gateway of **172.50.0.1**

 * Save the file, E.g. pihole-docker.yml